Soothe 2 vs Soothe 3

 Soothe 2 vs Soothe 3 comparison table

-Ground-up oeksound DSP rebuild — not a skin.
-In Soothe 3, the Detail knob replaces Soothe 2's Sharpness and Selectivity.
-Soft mode uses a redesigned adaptive threshold; Hard mode carries over from S2 with tweaks.
-Soothe 3 also adds low-latency tracking, Max Cut, tilt, 9.1.6 multichannel, linear phase, and a preset browser with reduction-graph preview.
+This isn't just a fresh coat of paint; it's a completely rebuilt DSP engine.
+In Soothe 3, the new Detail knob replaces Soothe 2's separate Sharpness and Selectivity controls for a more streamlined workflow, while the highly-praised new Tilt controls allow you to shift processing focus across the frequency spectrum.
+Soft mode now uses a redesigned adaptive threshold, while Hard mode carries over from S2 with some under-the-hood tweaks.
+You also get low-latency tracking, expanded multichannel capabilities, linear phase processing, and a revamped preset browser complete with reduction-graph previews.

 | What | Soothe 2 | Soothe 3 |